home-assistant/developers.home-assistant/website/versioned_docs/version-0.77.0/auth_auth_module.md

 original_id: auth_auth_module
 ---

 Multi-factor Authentication Modules are used in conjunction with [Authentication Provider](auth_auth_provider.html) to provide a fully configurable authentication framework.
 Each MFA module may provide one multi-factor authentication function.
-User can enable mulitple mfa module, but can only select one module in login process.
+User can enable multiple mfa modules, but can only select one module in login process.

 ## Defining an mfa auth module